lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ### Number of retries

-You can limit the number of attemps (and thus potential LLM calls), set by default to 5, the Action Engine can take to generate the code for a step by passing a custom value to the Action Engine's `n_attempts` option
+You can limit the number of attempts (and thus potential LLM calls), set by default to 5, the Action Engine can take to generate the code for a step by passing a custom value to the Action Engine's `n_attempts` option

 ```python
 action_engine = ActionEngine(selenium_driver, n_attempts=3)